Most Americans recognize climate change, but some are still unsure about its causes.

 We can think of the state of human activities and climate change as no different than smoking and cancer.

-In fact, we are as confident that humans cause climate change than that smoking causes cancer.
+In fact, we are as confident that humans cause climate change as we are that smoking causes cancer.

 So what's the evidence?

 The research falls into nine independently studied, but physically related, lines of evidence:

 - Simple chemistry – When we burn carbon-based materials, carbon dioxide (CO2) is emitted (research beginning in the 1900s).

-- Basic accounting of what we burn, and therefore how much CO2 we emit (data collection beginning in 1970s)
+- Basic accounting of what we burn, and therefore how much CO2 we emit (data collection beginning in the 1970s).

-- Measuring CO2 in the atmosphere and trapped in ice to find that it's increasing, with levels higher than anything we've seen in hundreds of thousands of years (measurements beginning in 1950s)
+- Measuring CO2 and other greenhouse gases in the atmosphere and trapped in ice to find they are increasing, with levels higher than anything we've seen in nearly a million years (measurements beginning in the 1950s).

-- Chemical analysis of the atmospheric CO2 that reveals the increase is coming from burning fossil fuels (research beginning in 1950s)
+- Chemical analysis of the atmospheric CO2 that reveals the increase is coming from burning fossil fuels (research beginning in the 1950s).